COASTAL GRIZZLY BEAR TOUR

 What other wildlife can we see?

 While grizzly bears are the main attraction, we also commonly see black bears, harbour seals, and eagles.
 In the past, we have also seen orcas, humpback whales, and wolves.
-Great blue herons and different species of shorebirds are common, and during spring the songs of varied thrush, hermit thrush, kinglets, and warblers provide a wonderful soundtrack.
+Great blue herons, harlequin ducks and kingfishers are common.
+As a bonus, the spring songs of varied thrush, hermit thrush, kinglets, vireos, and numerous warblers provide a wonderful soundtrack.

-The most common focal lengths used are between 200-600mm, but shorter lenses are also useful for close encounters.
-I typically bring 24-105 and 100-500mm lenses.
+The most common focal lengths used are between 100-600mm, but shorter lenses are also useful for close encounters and landscapes.
+I typically bring 24-105, 100-400, and a 500mm lenses.
+Sometimes I also use a 1.4X Teleconverter.
 If you have questions about the best photo gear for this trip just contact me.

 Should I bring a tripod?